 Windows and external doors were not all fully opened or tested.

 No access was available to any sub-floor areas.

-Full and safe access was not available to the roof void area due to it being out with the scope of our inspection.
+Full and safe access was not available to the roof void area due to this being outwith the scope of inspection.